-We always welcome inquiries from potential new instructors!
-As part of our mission to make creating a part of life, we hold classes not only to help teach people fabrication skills, but also to help people make a living from their craft.
+We always welcome inquiries from potential new instructors and for new classes.
+As part of our mission we hold classes not only to teach fabrication skills, but also to help artisans make a living from their craft.
 If you have an art or craft you love and a passion for teaching, we would love to help you share it.

 Why should I become a teacher at Artisan’s Asylum?

 You are giving people the ability to make.
 You would teach people how to safely and effectively use tools.
-You’re helping your community.
-It’s fun.
-You’re making some money doing something you already love to do.
+You’re helping your community, having fun and making some money doing something you already love to do.

 Can I set my own class schedule?

-Yes, within certain constraints.
-We will make sure your class doesn’t conflict in time or space with another class, and offer input as to what has worked well in the past.
+We will work with you to find times that don’t conflict other classes, and can offer input as to what has worked well in the past.

 How much could I make?

-Teachers of group classes get 45% of class income (not including materials fees).
-So how much you make will depend on the market value of the type of class you’re offering, how many students you can accommodate, and how many of those seats we can fill.
-(Instructors who are brought on as W2 employees get 45% of class income, to adjust for employer tax contributions.)
+Teachers of group classes get around half of class tuition.
+How much you make will depend on the market value of the type of class you’re offering and how many of those seats fill.

 Instructors can also set up private lessons in our space when it’s available — you can set your own rates, but we ask for 25% of the revenue in exchange for the use of our facilities, and we ask you not to monopolize the relevant shop area.